RomualdBaudri/Hovercraft/Code/README.md

 # Hovercraft
-SMR PIST Project on an mini Hovercraft
+SMR PIST Project on an Mini Hovercraft